mrspeaker/Omega500/README.md

     Ω.math.radToDeg()

 ### Utils
 [Ω/utils/utils](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/utils/utils.js)

-time: use Ω.utils.now() for everything time related (is paused in dialogs)
+Note about time: use `Ω.utils.now()` for *everything* time related.
+Time is not incremented in dialogs, so you can pause the game without time-dependent functions being affected.

 *Randoms*